ATI's Space Environment - Implications for Spacecraft Design course

 Motion, Debye Shielding, Plasma Oscillations.

 - Plasma Environment Effects.
-Spacecraft Charging, Arc Discharging.
+Spacecraft Charging, Arc Discharging, Effects on Instrumentation.

 - The Radiation Environment.
 Basic Radiation Physics, Stopping

 - Radiation in Space.
 Trapped Radiation Belts, Solar Proton Events,

 - Radiation Environment Effects.
 Total Dose Effects - Solar Cell

 Degradation, Electronics Degradation; Single Event Effects - Upset,

 - .
 The Micrometeoroid and Orbital Debris Environment.

 - Additional Topics.
 Environmental Space Station; Models and Tools; Available

 Tuition for this two-day course is $1295 per person at one of our scheduled public courses.
 Onsite pricing is available.
 Please call us at 410-956-8805 or send an email to email@example.com.